cstohlmann/oea-at-risk-package/Chronic_Absenteeism/readme.md

 The OEA Chronic Absenteeism Package provides a set of assets which support an education system in developing their own predictive model to address chronic absenteeism.
 There are two main components of this package:

-1. The <em>[OEA Chronic Absenteeism Package - Use Case Documentation](https://github.com/cstohlmann/oea-at-risk-package/blob/main/Chronic_Absenteeism/docs/OEA%20Chronic%20Absenteeism%20Package%20-%20Use%20Case%20Documentation.pdf)</em> provides guidance on the end-to-end process of developing a successful Chronic Absenteeism use case project, including how to engage stakeholders in the project, prior research on the use case problem domain and theory, how to map data sources to the theory of the problem, and how to implement principals of responsible data and AI in the process of predictive modelling.
+1. <ins> Guidance and documentation </ins> The <em>[OEA Chronic Absenteeism Package - Use Case Documentation](https://github.com/cstohlmann/oea-at-risk-package/blob/main/Chronic_Absenteeism/docs/OEA%20Chronic%20Absenteeism%20Package%20-%20Use%20Case%20Documentation.pdf)</em> provides guidance on the end-to-end process of developing a successful Chronic Absenteeism use case project, including how to engage stakeholders in the project, prior research on the use case problem domain and theory, how to map data sources to the theory of the problem, and how to implement principals of responsible data and AI in the process of predictive modelling.

-of students in their system who may become chronically absent and the most likely reason why they are becoming chronically absent in order to provide guidance for pro-active interventions to prevent or reduce high levels of absences.
+2. of students in their system who may become chronically absent and the most likely reason why they are becoming chronically absent in order to provide guidance for pro-active interventions to prevent or reduce high levels of absences.

 This OEA Package was developed through a partnership between Microsoft Education, [Kwantum Analytics](https://www.kwantumanalytics.com/), and [Fresno Unified School District](https://www.fresnounified.org/) in Fresno, California.